-Mayo Bartlett is a DWI Defense Lawyer who has the experience and dedication that you or your loved one needs on their side when facing DWI, DUI, DWAI and related charges.
-He is a former Westchester County prosecutor who served more than 10 years in the Westchester County District Attorney’s Office in White Plains New York and he was selected as one of the Top 100 Trial Lawyers by the National Trial Lawyers.
-He has also been a criminal defense attorney and Westchester DWI defense lawyer since 2003, and he has a thorough understanding of police procedure from years spent working with officers and detectives in White Plains and throughout Westchester County, Putnam County, New York City and the Hudson Valley.
+Mayo Bartlett is a Westchester DWI Lawyer who has the experience and dedication that you or your loved one needs on their side when facing DWI, DUI, DWAI and related charges.
+He is a former Westchester County prosecutor who served more than 10 years in the Westchester County District Attorney’s Office in White Plains New York.
+Mr. Bartlett was selected as one of the Top 100 Trial Lawyers by the National Trial Lawyers.
+He has also been a Criminal Defense Attorney and Westchester DWI Lawyer since 2003.
+We have a thorough understanding of police procedure from years spent working with officers and detectives in White Plains and throughout Westchester County, Putnam County, New York City and the Hudson Valley.

-As a former Westchester County District Attorney, and current Westchester DWI defense lawyer, he has handled thousands of DWI, DWAI, and DWAI Drug cases and has successfully provided criminal defense to his clients which have resulted in many felony charges being reduced to misdemeanors, or had them dismissed entirely.
-Mayo Bartlett is a Westchester DWI trial attorney and he has extensive criminal trial experience in New York State and Federal Courts.
+As a former Westchester County District Attorney, and current Westchester DWI Defense Lawyer, Mayo has handled thousands of DWI, DWAI, and DWAI Drug cases and has successfully provided criminal defense to his clients which have resulted in many felony charges being reduced to misdemeanors, or had them dismissed entirely.
+Mayo Bartlett is a Westchester DWI trial attorney with extensive criminal trial experience in New York State and Federal Courts.
 He is familiar with the multiple aspects of handling DWI and DUI related cases from the investigative stage through trial.
-Our Westchester County DWI defense lawyers work frequently with private investigators and forensic experts who form our Westchester DWI Defense team to provide you with the best defense.
+Our Westchester DWI Attorneys work frequently with private investigators and forensic experts who form our Westchester DWI Defense team to provide you with the best defense.

 Interlock Ignition Device